libavg/libavg/sphinxdoc/player.rst

             :param bool fullscreen:

-                :keyword:`True` if the avg file should be rendered fullscreen.
+                :py:const:`True` if the avg file should be rendered fullscreen.

             :param int width, height:

-                The window size (if fullscreen is :keyword:`False`) or screen resolution (if fullscreen is :keyword:`True`).
+                The window size (if fullscreen is :py:const:`False`) or screen resolution (if fullscreen is :py:const:`True`).

             :param int bpp: